linphone-40685558/group3-coursework/usecases/usecase10.md

 ## Preconditions

-The system contains data for all cities in the country (Eg. Myanmar).
+- The system contains data for all cities in the provided country.
+- The user provides a valid country name (Eg. Myanmar).

 ## Success End Condition